BlountCountyRobotics/FRC2019-Robot/README.md

 # Team 4504's 2019 Robot Code

 This is the code base for Team 4504's 2019 robot, controversially named Wedgie.
 This was a specialized low hatch panel ramp bot, with a focus on defensive capabilities.
-The bot features deployable ramps, a hatch end effector that can drop down, and a ball-shifting drivetrain.
+The bot features deployable ramps, a hatch end effector that can drop down (for the ramp), and a ball-shifting drivetrain.

 # Controls